unchartedsoftware/aperture-tiles/docs/src/docs/development/how-to/tile-pyramid/readme.md

 ## <a name="spark-submit"></a> spark-submit ##

-The Aperture Tiles source code relies on the standard [spark-submit](http://spark.apache.org/docs/1.0.0/submitting-applications.html) script to help you build your tiles.
+The Aperture Tiles source code relies on the standard [spark-submit](http://spark.apache.org/docs/1.1.1/submitting-applications.html) script to build your tiles.
 The script simplifies the process of running Spark jobs by including all the necessary libraries and setting various parameters.

 ## Next Steps ##